 Gay Su Pinnell Chair

-Cellist Wendy Morton is a graduate of the Curtis Institute of Music in Philadelphia, where she studied with Orlando Cole.
-She also studied with Lawrence Lesser at the New England Conservatory.
+Cellist Wendy Morton is a graduate of the Curtis Institute of Music in Philadelphia, PA, where she studied with Orlando Cole.
+She also studied with Laurence Lesser at the New England Conservatory.
 Other mentors include Karen Tuttle, Felix Galimir, Joseph Gingold, Mischa Schneider, and Isador Cohen.

-Wendy is currently the assistant principal cellist with the Columbus Symphony Orchestra since 1996.
-She has also been active in teaching and performing Chamber Music and was one of the founding members of the Carpe Diem String Quartet.
-Wendy and the quartet currently have three recordings on the Naxos label and in 2008, the quartet had the honor of performing a movement of the Schubert cello quintet as an encore with Yo Yo Ma at the Ohio Theatre in Columbus.
+Wendy has been the Assistant Principal Cellist of the Columbus Symphony Orchestra since 1996.
+She is also a member of UCelli: The Columbus Cello Quartet (UCelli.org).
+This group of four cellists frequently performs in and around Columbus and holds an annual cello camp.
+Wendy always has been active in teaching and performing chamber music and was one of the founding members of the Carpe Diem String Quartet.
+Wendy and the quartet have three recordings on the Naxos Records label, and in 2008, the quartet had the honor of performing a movement of the Schubert Cello Quintet as an encore with Yo-Yo Ma at the Ohio Theatre in Columbus.

-Wendy has also performed with the Pushkin Ensemble, Quattro Corde, and was a member of the Duvall Trio.
-She ha performed in a chamber music setting with such notable musicians as Nobuko Imai, Julius Levine, Ann Schein, Gerard Poulet and Mieczyslaw Horszowski.
-She previously performed with the Telluride Chamber Players and was featured with the Bay Chamber Concerts in Rockport, Maine.
-Ms. Morton has been on the faculty of numerous music festivals including the Marble Cliff Chamber Players based in Columbus, Ohio and was a faculty member of the Eastern Music Festival in Greensboro, NC for seven summers.
+Wendy also has performed with the Pushkin Ensemble and Quattro Corde and was a member of the Duvall Trio.
+She has performed in a chamber music setting with such notable musicians as Nobuko Imai, Julius Levine, Ann Schein, Gerard Poulet, and Mieczyslaw Horszowski.
+She previously performed with the Telluride Chamber Players and was featured at the Bay Chamber Concerts in Rockport, ME.
+Ms. Morton has been on faculty of numerous music festivals, including the Marble Cliff Chamber Players based in Columbus, OH and the Eastern Music Festival in Greensboro, NC for seven summers.